Buddy Nix: San Diego Chargers

 Nix left Buffalo with Butler and A. J. Smith after the 2000 season.
-He was initially the Director of Pro Player Personnel (2000–2001), but after Butler died, Smith was promoted to general manager, and Nix to assistant general manager.
+He was initially the director of pro player personnel (2000–2001), but after Butler died, Smith was promoted to general manager, and Nix to assistant general manager.

-Nix's job with the San Diego Chargers was to oversee both professional and college scouting and to be one of the main decision makers in each NFL Draft.
+Nix's job with the San Diego Chargers was to oversee both professional and college scouting and to be one of the main decision makers in each NFL draft.
 Nix was a major reason the Chargers turned around from a losing football team to a rebuilt, winning team.
 In 2004, three players Nix drafted were selected to the 2005 Pro Bowl.
 In 2005, six players Nix drafted were selected to the 2006 Pro Bowl.
 In 2006, eleven players Nix drafted were selected to the 2007 Pro Bowl.
 In 2007, eight players Nix drafted were selected to the 2008 Pro Bowl.

-The Chargers won four of the last five AFC West titles with Nix as Assistant GM and Director of Player Personnel, in charge of college scouting and instrumental to the decision making process of their NFL drafts.
+The Chargers won four of the last five AFC West titles with Nix as assistant GM and director of player personnel, in charge of college scouting and instrumental to the decision making process of their NFL drafts.

 Buffalo Bills

-Nix was hired as a National Scout for the Buffalo Bills on January 26, 2009.
-He was named General Manager of the Buffalo Bills on December 31, 2009, after Russ Brandon was promoted to CEO.
+Nix was hired as a national scout for the Buffalo Bills on January 26, 2009.
+He was named general manager of the Buffalo Bills on December 31, 2009, after Russ Brandon was promoted to CEO.

 He extended the contract of running back Fred Jackson before Jackson was allowed to hit free agency.
 He also extended quarterback Ryan Fitzpatrick's contract.
 This cleared the way for him to work to re-sign wide receiver Stevie Johnson once he hit free agency and then work to improve his defense by adding Mario Williams.

+Following the 2012 season, Nix and Tampa Bay Buccaneers GM Mark Dominik fell victim to a prank call.
+In particular, Nix inadvertently revealed that he was unhappy with Fitzpatrick's contract, stating "we just can't afford to pay that kind of money for a guy who's fighting for probably a backup job".
+Shortly after the leaked phone call was reported on by Deadspin, the team parted ways with Fitzpatrick, releasing him on March 12, 2013 before he was due a $3 million bonus, with NFL.com speculating that Fitzpatrick likely asked for his release following the leak.
+The Bills organization later referred the incident to legal counsel.

 On May 13, 2013 the Bills announced that Nix would step away from his role as GM and transition to special assistant.